 Choices for Care When Treatment May Not Be an Option

-When dealing with advanced cancer, patients have different goals for their care.
+When dealing with advanced cancer, people have different goals for their care.
 These goals may change over time.
 Some patients want to keep trying aggressive treatments or clinical trials.
 Others choose options such as palliative care or hospice care, which help control the symptoms and side effects of the disease.

 Decisions for care are very personal and it's natural to want to do all you can.
 But you should weigh these feelings against the risks and benefits of available treatments as well as your own feelings about life and death.
 You should ask all the questions you need to.
 If you choose not to go through active cancer treatment, you will continue to receive care and be made comfortable.